What Is Oxy Acetylene Welding?

 - As like arc welding, the oxy acetylene does not have a high flux shield over the weld.

-- Oxy Acetylene is suitable for thin materials and medium thin materials whereas it is not suitable for thick materials.
+- It is suitable for thin materials and medium thin materials whereas it is not suitable for thick materials.

 Applications of Oxy Acetylene Welding:

 The applications of oxy acetylene welding are vast and necessary.
-The applications of oxy acetylene are
+They are

-- Oxy Acetylene is used in the industries like metal joining and metal cuttings.
+- It is used in the industries like metal joining and metal cuttings.

-- In the Automobile repairs to join the damaged parts.
+- It is used in the Automobile repairs to join the damaged parts.

 - Fabricating Workshops and industries.